FPC Ambler

 every third Monday at 7pm.

-Grace Full Moms will meet on the first Thursday of the month from 7-8:15 pm.’
+Grace Full Moms meets on the 2nd Thursday of the month from 7-8:15 pm in room 304 (youth room) on the 3rd floor.

 Parents of Adult Children will meet at 4pm on the second Wednesday of each month.